 - Establish a better relationship with your audience

-Here are some things that could be holding you back:
+Here are some things that could be holding you back from seeing the conversion rates you want:

 - Inconsistent organization of page types in the navigation bar

-- The combination of collection/product and marketing pages, thus harming the effectiveness of both
+- Combining collection/product and marketing pages, thus harming the effectiveness of both

 - Product descriptions that lack content that speaks to your audience and forms an emotional connection